Click on the REGISTER button above

 Municipal Park on the north side of the 100 block of West Broad Street.

 Volunteers needed to pass out supplies and join in the clean-up.
-Last year 150 artists participated, a new ercord, but we need more helping hands.
-Please contact Marty Behr, email@example.com
+Last year 150 artists participated, a new record, but we need more helping hands.
+Please contact Marty Behr, firstname.lastname@example.org

 Each October since 2008, store windows in downtown Falls Church come alive with images of bats, witches, scarecrows, pumpkins and ghosts--the friendly kind.